What Should I Charge: A Price-Setting Framework for Service Operators

 If all three walk away → You might be 10–15% high for your market, OR you’re talking to budget clients.
 Adjust down slightly or improve your positioning, then test again.

-Real pricing confidence comes from quoting uncomfortable numbers and discovering the world doesn’t end.
-You can’t research your way to that.
-You have to experience it.
+Real pricing confidence comes from quoting uncomfortable numbers and seeing that the world doesn’t end.
+You can’t research your way to that—you have to experience it.

 Day 1: Calculate your minimum acceptable rate